oracle/weblogic-kubernetes-operator/documentation/staging/content/quickstart/create-auxiliary-image.md

 date = 2019-02-23T16:45:16-05:00
 weight = 6
 pre = "<b> </b>"
-description = "Auxiliary images are an alternative approach for supplying a domain's model files or other types of files."
+description = "Auxiliary images are used to supply WebLogic domain configuration using WDT model files and application archive files."
 +++

 #### Contents